LorentzaZweena/LogicLab/README.md

 ## Features

-- **Interactive Coding Challenges**: Learn coding concepts through real-world challenges.
+- Interactive Coding Challenges: Learn coding concepts through real-world challenges.
-- **Code Editor**: Write and test your code directly on the website.
+- Code Editor: Write and test your code directly on the website.
-- **Responsive Design**: Fully responsive interface for optimal performance across all devices.
+- Responsive Design: Fully responsive interface for optimal performance across all devices.
-- **Beginner-Friendly**: Suitable for beginners who want to start learning programming.
+- Beginner-Friendly: Suitable for beginners who want to start learning programming.

 ## Technologies Used

-- **HTML**: Used for the structure and content of the website.
+- HTML: Used for the structure and content of the website.
-- **CSS**: Styled the website to make it visually appealing.
+- CSS: Styled the website to make it visually appealing.
-- **JavaScript**: Implemented interactivity and coding challenges functionality.
+- JavaScript: Implemented interactivity and coding challenges functionality.

 ## Installation